Sowri19/Diall-Assessment/Frontend/README.md

 ### Navigation Flow
 - Users can switch between tabs to access different sections of the app, such as watching videos, asking questions, and searching content.

+## Search Page

+### Search Bar

+- The search bar allows users to enter search terms to find therapists.
+- Placeholder text guides users on what to search for.
+- Users can clear the search term using the "x" button.

+### Fetching and Displaying Search Results

+- The app fetches therapist data from the server using the Axios library and the provided API endpoint.
+- Therapists whose names start with the search term are filtered and displayed as search results.
+- The search results are shown in a stacked horizontal layout.
+- Each search result displays the therapist's profile image, username, and keywords.

+### Therapist Information Display

+- A round profile image is displayed beside the therapist's name and keywords.
+- The therapist's name is displayed in a larger, bold font to emphasize it.
+- Keywords associated with the therapist are displayed below their name.

+### Ask Button

+- Each therapist search result has an "Ask" button.
+- When the "Ask" button is pressed, the user is navigated to the "Ask" page.

+### Search Functionality

+- The therapist search is case-insensitive, allowing users to search for therapists regardless of the case used.
+- As the user types in the search bar, the app dynamically updates the search results.

+### Styling

+- Custom styles are used to layout and design the search bar and search results.
+- The search bar has a light grey background and is placed at the top of the page.
+- The search results are displayed below the search bar with appropriate spacing and borders.
+- The "Ask" button is styled with a green background and white bold text.

+### Navigation

+- The app uses the `useNavigation` hook from the `@react-navigation/native` library to navigate to the "Ask" page when the "Ask" button is pressed.